-- 5) Investment Performance will be evaluated by assessing the investment performance of the Fund relative to the following Metrics and corresponding benchmarks: - a) Total Fund Performance versus the return on the Investable Benchmark Portfolio; - b) Performance of the Fund's private market asset classes versus an appropriate Private Markets Benchmark. - c) The Total Fund Sharpe Ratio versus the Total Fund Sharpe Ratio of an appropriate public fund peer group. - 6) The above Investment Metrics together shall have a weight of 10% in the overall evaluation (See Table 1); i.e. the above investment Metrics shall be evaluated as a group with no weights assigned to individual Investment Metrics. - 7) The Investment Metrics shall be determined using rolling 3-year data once such data is available.
-Until that time, the Metrics shall be based on available data (i.e., 1- or 2-year data). - 8) The Investment Metrics shall be evaluated net of external manager fees. - 9) Investment performance and benchmark returns shall be supplied by the General Investment Consultant and shall correspond to the data provided in the Consultant's quarterly performance report.
+- 5)7)Investment Performance will be evaluated by assessing the investment performance of the Fund relative to the following Metrics and corresponding benchmarks: - a) Total Fund Performance versus the return on the Investable Benchmark Portfolio; - b) Performance of the Fund's private market asset classes versus an appropriate Private Markets Benchmark-; and - c) The Total Fund Sharpe Ratio versus the Total Fund Sharpe Ratio of an appropriate public fund peer group. - 6)8)The above Investment Metrics together shall have a weight of 10% in the overall evaluation (See Table 1); i.e., the above Investment Metrics shall be evaluated as a group for a total weight of 10% and no weights assigned to individual Investment Metrics. - 7)9)The Investment Metrics shall be determined using rolling 3-year data once such data is available.
+Until that time, the Investment Metrics shall be based on available data (i.e., 1- or 2-year data). - 8)10) The Investment Metrics shall be evaluated net of external manager fees. - 9)11) Investment performance and benchmark returns shall be supplied by the General Investment Consultant and shall correspond to the data provided in the Consultant's quarterly performance report.
 See benchmark definitions in the table below.

-Investment Benchmarks Definition/Composition
+Table 4 - Benchmarks

+INVESTMENT BENCHMARKS DEFINITION/COMPOSITION
-The Investable Benchmark Portfolio includes

-the same underlying benchmarks as the

-Strategic Asset Allocation Portfolio (SAAP), but

-Investable Benchmark Portfolio would use an actual invested weight for each

-asset class.
-This will account for weighting

-differences to the SAAP in asset classes that

-take more than one year to invest (private
+Investable Benchmark Portfolio The Investable Benchmark Portfolio includes the same underlying benchmarks as the Strategic Asset Allocation Portfolio (SAAP), but would use an actual invested weight for each asset class.
+This will account for weighting differences to the SAAP in asset classes that take more than one year to invest (private markets asset classes).

-markets asset classes)

 Private Markets Benchmark TBD

-10) Each Board shall evaluate investment performance separately considering only the performance of their respective funds.
-As provided for in the CEO Performance Evaluation Policy, if the two boards arrive at different ratings or awards, the Designees may reconcile the differences when developing final recommendations for the Boards.
+10)12) Each Board shall evaluate investment performance separately considering only the performance of their respective funds.
+As provided for in the CEO Performance Evaluation Policy, if the two boards arrive at different ratings or awards, the Designees may reconcile the differences to arrive at a single evaluation when developing final recommendations for the Boards.